Overview

 🚗 Getting There

-Trung Trang Cave is inside Cát Bà National Park, 17km from Cát Bà town on the main road toward the park interior.
-By motorbike from town, about 25 minutes.
-The cave is on the same road as Hospital Cave and the national park trailheads - a northern Cát Bà day can cover all three efficiently.
+Trung Trang Cave is inside Cát Bà National Park, 17km from Cát Bà town on the main road toward the park interior - about 25 minutes by motorbike.
+The cave entrance is clearly signed from the road.
+Hospital Cave and the national park trailheads are on the same road, making a combined northern Cát Bà day straightforward.

 What to Expect